Stress testing for the diagnosis of obstructive coronary heart disease

 The evaluation of patients presenting with chest pain or suspected CHD often includes non-invasive testing.
 Several tests are available clinically that vary in accuracy, availability, and cost.
 The optimal testing strategy, including the possible use of more than one test, differs according to the patient population [3,4].
 (See "Selecting the optimal cardiac stress test".)

 The use of stress testing for the diagnosis of obstructive CHD will be reviewed here.
 The overall approach to the patient who presents with chest pain, including those with known or suspected CHD, the advantages and limitations of the different stress testing modalities, and the use of stress testing for prognosis and management are discussed separately.
-(See "Diagnostic approach to chest pain in adults" and "Selecting the optimal cardiac stress test" and "Stress testing to determine prognosis and management of patients with known or suspected coronary heart disease".)
+(See "Diagnostic approach to chest pain in adults" and "Selecting the optimal cardiac stress test" and "Stress testing to determine prognosis of coronary heart disease".)

 OUR APPROACH TO DIAGNOSTIC STRESS TESTING